EOEPCA/deployment-guide/docs/prerequisites/minio.md

 ## Introduction

-MinIO provides a scalable and high-performance object storage solution that's compatible with AWS S3 APIs.
-It's used within the EOEPCA+ platform to store and manage data securely.

 ### Scripted Deployment

 The Minio deployment in this guide follows the same [scripted deployment approach](../index.md#how-deployment-works) as for the EOEPCA building blocks.